 Where it is in both your and our benefit that we further process your personal data as part of our customer service.

-Consent: For marketing purposes and other similar data processes that may require your authorization for their processing (Article 6(1)(a) of the GDPR).
-We will inform you before collecting your data if we intend to used for such purposes or to any third party.
+For marketing purposes that may need your authorization for their processing (Article 6(1)(a) of the GDPR).
+We will inform you before collecting your data if we intend to use for such purposes or to any third party.
 You can exercise your right to prevent such processing by checking certain boxes on the forms.